NerdyGF22/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-A readme file for more pointers arrays and strings
+A readme file for more pointers arrays and strings to further understand